saurabhannadate93/saurabhannadate93.github.io/_posts/2019-06-15-ProScanner-Handwritten-Text-Recognition.md

 ## MODEL ARCHITECTURE

-Our model architecture involves a model consisting of  7 CNN layers, 2 RNN (LSTM) layers and the CTC loss and a decoding layer.
+Each input training example that is fed into the CNN has a dimension of 800 X 32.
+Several different hyperparameter combinations (number of CNN layers, number of CNN layer features, dropout, optimization algorithm etc) were modeled to identify the best performing model.
+The final model architecture involves 7 CNN layers, 2 RNN (LSTM) layers and the CTC loss and a decoding layer and utilized the RMSProp optimizer.

 ### CONVOLUTIONAL NEURAL NETWORK (CNN)
 CNN layers extract relevant features from the input image fed during training.
 The model architecture contains five convolution blocks.
 The first two blocks consist of two convolution layers with a filter kernel of size 5X5 and RELU activation followed by a pooling layer.
-The next three blocks consist of one convolution layer with a filter kernel of size 3X3 and RELU activation followed by a pooling layer.
+The next three blocks consist of one convolution layer each with a filter kernel of size 3X3 and RELU activation followed by a pooling layer.
 While the image height is downsized by 2 in each block, feature maps (channels) are added, so that the output feature map (or sequence) has a size of 200×256.

 ### RECURRENT NEURAL NETORK (RNN)
 Bi-directional Long Short-Term Memory (LSTM) implementation of RNNs is used, as it is able to propagate information through longer distances and provides more robust training characteristics than vanilla RNN.
 The feature sequence contains 256 features per time-step, the LSTM propagates relevant information through this sequence.
 The RNN output sequence is mapped to a matrix of size 200×81.
 The IAM dataset consists of 80 different characters, further one additional character is needed for the CTC operation (CTC blank label), therefore there are 81 entries for each of the 200 time-steps.

 ### CONNECTIONIST TEMPORAL CLASSIFICATION (CTC)
 While training the Neural Network, the CTC is given the RNN layer output matrix and the ground truth text and it computes the loss value.
 While inferring, the CTC is only given the matrix and it decodes it into the final text employing Word Beam Search.
 Both the ground truth text and the recognized text can be at most 200 characters long.

+The following figure depicts the final model architecture:

 <figure style="width: 800px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/ProScanner/Fig2.PNG" alt="">